 Use of force

 With force tactics, used by the Minneapolis Police Department, which ranged from gunpoint display to body-weight pins, which caused the death of Floyd.
-It was shown Blacks had more run-ins with the police using force against them compared to any other ethnicity (64.2% on average).
+It was shown that those with a black background had more run-ins with the police using force against them compared to any other ethnicity (64.2% on average).

 US Police shootings